• Home

 Google is the most widely used search engine in the world and has dominated the global search market for many years.
 Launched in 1998, Google is known for its highly advanced algorithms that focus on relevance, quality, and user intent.
 It operates globally and supports hundreds of languages, making it the default search choice for most internet users.

 Google’s key strength lies in its ability to understand complex queries and deliver accurate results across web pages, images, videos, news, maps, and shopping.
 It continuously updates its ranking systems to fight spam and reward high-quality content.
-Google is also deeply integrated with products like Gmail, YouTube, Google Maps, and Android, which further strengthens its ecosystem.
+Google is also deeply integrated with products like Gmail, YouTube, Google Maps, and Android, which further strengthen its ecosystem.

 Best for: